FredKSchott/snowpack/docs/02-usage.md

 $ npx snowpack
 ```

-By default, Snowpack will attempt to install all "dependencies" listed in your package.json.
+By default, Snowpack will attempt to install all "dependencies" listed in your package.json manifest.
 If the package defines an ESM "module" entrypoint, then that package is installed into your new `web_modules/` directory.

 As long as all of your web dependencies are listed as package.json "dependencies" (with all other dependencies listed under "devDependencies") this zero-config behavior should work well for your project.